Code | Types | Material | Diameter | EFL | Coating | Unit Price | Delivery | Cart |

 N-BK7 Ball Lenses:

 N-BK7 is a high-quality borosilicate crown glass requisite for the fabrication of optics.
-It is one of the most prevalent optical glass, and with its transmission range from visible to near-IR low level of inclusions, and chemical/mechanical firmness, is an option whenever the extra benefits of UVFS (e.g. high transmission in the UV region) are not obligatory.
-It is worth noting that under normal conditions N-BK7 has relatively higher losses through higher absorption and scattering and therefore is more appropriate for applications of low/medium power levels.
-N-BK7 are designed to adapt to various processing, therefore N-BK7 ball lenses are also ideal pre-forms of Aspheric Lenses.
+It is one of the most prevalent optical glasses, and with its transmission range from visible to near-IR, low level of inclusions, and mechanical strength, is an excellent option whenever the extra benefits of UVFS (e.g. high transmission in the UV region) are not needed.
+N-BK7 also features high machineability, therefore N-BK7 ball lenses are also convenient pre-forms of Aspheric Lenses.

 UV Grade Fused Silica Ball Lenses :

 UV Grade Fused Silica is amorphous state silicon dioxide made from fusing SiCl4 stones with high purity oxyhydrogen flame.
 The most outstanding attribute of UV Fused Silica is its high transmission rate in the ultraviolet region.
 The low coefficients of thermal expansion contribute to the high thermal stability.
-Additionally, the material also features high chemical resistance and minimal fluorescence.
+In addition, the material also features high chemical resistance and minimal fluorescence under UV illumination.

 Sapphire Ball Lenses:

-Optical grade Single Crystal Sapphire (Al2O3) Ball and Half Ball Lenses, with unrivaled surface hardness, great heat resistance, and durability to chemical corrosions, is particularly suitable for operating environments that are subject to high heat.
+Optical grade Single Crystal Sapphire (Al2O3) Ball and Half Ball Lenses, with unrivaled surface hardness, great heat resistance, and durability to chemical corrosions, are particular suitable for operating environments that are subject to high heat/power/pressure.
 The broad transmission range of Sapphire from 0.15-5.5μm is also impressive.
 The large Refractive Index of Sapphire suggests decreased spherical aberration.

 Specifications: